lenshuygh/AngularTheCompleteGuide2023in2023/TheCompleteGuideToAngular.md

   - decorator is taken care of
   - registering it in app module is taken care of
   - template and css are assigned
+- creating without a spec.ts file
+  - used to be
+    - `ng g c <componentName> --spec-false`
+  - is now replaced by
+    - `ng g c <componentName> --skip-tests`
+  - since _Angular CLI Version 8_

 ## other ways to reference components in template (.html) files